gildahl/arcadeVFE/README.md

 These options allow the user to make adjustments to certain features.

 ### Operate only when the arcade is running
-This is a recommended setting for most use cases (and required for the RawAccel and Game Info Display options).
+This is a recommended setting for most use cases (and required for the **Run RawAccel** and **Use Game Info Overlay** options).
 Turning this off is mainly intended for testing.

 ### Run RawAccel
 RawAccel is a utility that can be found on GitHub at https://github.com/RawAccelOfficial/rawaccel.
 This software may be needed to tune some trackballs to have additional sensitivity.
 For example, I need it to make my Ultimarc U-Trak trackball work correctly in Arcade Time Capsule.
 To integrate RawAccel with arcadeVFE, simply install it to a subfolder of VFE called `..\RawAccel`.